doanvalerie/pokemini-website/docs/design.md

 by one.
 To ensure that a win or loss is guaranteed without ties, we ensure that 5 of the buttons are assigned to decrease a user heart and that the other 5 buttons are assigned to decrease an enemy heart.
-Given the four hearts for each user, each user starts with a health value of 4.
+Given the four hearts for each player, the enemy and user both start with a health value of 4.
 By pressing a button, either the user's health will randomly go down by 1, or the enemy's health will randomly go down by 1.
 The IR remote's number button actions are set at random whenever the fight state is entered.
 Then, when a number button is pressed, the press is recorded.
 A number cannot be re-pressed within the fight page.
 Thus, the user must exhaust all the number buttons until either the user loses all of their hearts or the enemy loses all of their hearts.

 While in the fight page, the background process for querying the server for nearby Pokémon is halted.
 This way, the user will not be prompted to attack